omni-us/jsonargparse/README.rst

     The ``parser_mode='omegaconf'`` provides support for `OmegaConf's
     <https://omegaconf.readthedocs.io/>`__ variable interpolation in a single
     yaml file.
-Is is not possible to do interpolation across multiple yaml files or in an isolated individual command line argument.
+It is not possible to do interpolation across multiple yaml files or in an isolated individual command line argument.